 After all of the production and regulatory costs have been absorbed and the device is ready to go to market, the AED manufacturer sets the price for its distributors.
 It’s the classic wholesale-to-retail operation.
 The manufacturer decides on a fair price for its distributors, and the distributors then resell the device at a higher cost to earn a profit.
 In most cases, though, the distributor is limited in terms of the price point it can set.

 Most AED retailers are subject to what’s known as MAP pricing.
 MAP stands for “minimum advertised price.”
 The purpose of MAP pricing is to create a level playing field and prevent massive organizations from undercutting smaller distributors.
-So if the manufacturer sells you X AED for $1,000 and sets the MAP at $1,200, you are required to list X AED for no less than $1,200 in any mass marketing formats—even if you can still turn a profit at $1,150.
+So if the manufacturer sells you X AED for $1,200 and sets the MAP at $1,400, you are required to list X AED for no less than $1,400 in any mass marketing format—even if you can still turn a profit at $1,350.

-In other words, the AED price you see advertised at the distributor’s website often isn’t even chosen by the distributor.
+In other words, the AED price you see advertised on the distributor’s website often isn’t even chosen by the distributor.
 It’s chosen by the manufacturer.
-Some distributors are still able to offer superior value by selling AED packages.
-In other words, they bundle the device with valuable accessories to offset some of the retail price and provide buyers with more bang for their buck.
+Some distributors are still able to offer superior value by selling AED packages; they bundle the device with valuable accessories to offset some of the retail price and provide buyers with more bang for their buck.
 In addition, if customers call in, better pricing can often be offered.

 The True Cost of Owning an AED Machine